-- Training Purposes – One of the benefits of a business process map is that it provides a quick, easy way to get the big picture of something.
-For instance, take the business process map example we gave, which showed what occurs once an order’s placed.
+- Training purposes.
+One of the benefits of creating a business process map is that it provides a quick, easy way to get the big picture of something.
+For instance, the business process map example above shows what occurs once an order is placed.
 Imagine trying to put that in writing to explain to a new hire.
-While, of course, it can be done, it’s faster for someone to comprehend that same information when it’s displayed visually.
+While it can be done, it’s faster for someone to comprehend that same information when it’s displayed visually.

-- Best Practices – By mapping out how various processes are performed, businesses can look at specific departments that are handling certain processes well.
-This gives them the opportunity to incorporate the most successful processes across the entire organization.
+- Best practices.
+By mapping out how various processes are performed, businesses can look at specific departments that are handling certain processes well.
+This gives them the opportunity to implement the most successful processes across the entire organization.

-- Problem Solving – As we saw with our NASA example, a business process map may have helped NASA prevent the problems it experienced with the Mars Climate Orbiter, saving the organization over $100 million.
+- Problem solving.
+As we saw with the NASA example, a business process map may have helped NASA prevent the problems it experienced with the Mars Climate Orbiter, saving the organization over $100 million.
 Having said that, not only can a business process map potentially prevent problems, but it’s also useful for identifying bottlenecks in a process.

-We’ve touched on some of these briefly before, but to summarize, business process mapping is useful because:
+We’ve touched on some of these briefly, but in summary business process mapping is useful because: